TweakUAC for Windows Vista and Windows 7

 What is UAC?

-UAC is short for User Account Control, it’s a security technology available in Windows Vista and Windows 7 that keeps programs from performing privileged operations without special approval from you.
-On the right is a typical message displayed by UAC when you attempt to run a program that requires special permissions.
+UAC is short for User Account Control, the security technology available in Windows Vista, and Windows 7, 8, 10, and 11 that keeps programs from performing privileged operations without special approval from the administrator.
+Here is an example of a typical message displayed by UAC when you attempt to run a program that requires special permissions:

 Am I at risk if I enable the “quiet” mode of UAC?